 VoIP (Voice Over Internet Protocol) provider Vonage says that despite the FCC giving the smackdown to an ISP for blocking 3rd party VoIP services, Vonage’s VoIP calls are being blocked again, by both a cable operator, and a wireless broadband operator, although Vonage declined to name names in public.
-In private, however, Vonage is working […]
+In private, however, Vonage is […]

 A lot of people seem to be looking for information about AOL Coach lately.
 Usually, although not always, they are looking for the helper application called AOL Coach, although there is also “AOL Coaches”, which is AOL’s online self-help and life-improvement program.
 AOL Coach (singular) is the program which runs AOL Auto Fixes for you. […]

 We all know that a large amount of spam comes through personal computers which are connected to the Internet, and which have been hijacked – turned into “zombies” – by viruses, Trojans and the like.
 But did you know that, according to SpamHaus, nearly 70% of all spam comes from hijacked Windows machines?
 But wait, […]

 T-Mobile Sidekick users across the country are suffering a Danger network outage which is leaving their Sidekicks unable to communicate across the Danger data network, rendering the T-Mobile Sidekicks just glorified T-Mobile telephones.
 The Danger network outage, which started yesterday, shows no signs of letting up as one day has turned into two, with a […]

 Verizon Online is being sued by their subscribers for blocking incoming email from entire countries.